-Siddhartha Barnhoorn is an award winning film and video game composer from The Netherlands, providing original music composition, music licensing and sound design for media project.
+Siddhartha Barnhoorn is an award winning film, television and video game composer from The Netherlands, providing original music composition, music licensing and sound design for media project.
 He is responsible for the scores of over 70 films, not to mention documentaries, games, commercials and more, best known for his work on the award winning Blade Runner-inspired prequel short film Tears in the Rain and also on video games like: Antichamber, Planet Alpha, Out There series and The Stanley Parable (using the track The Floating World, from his solo album Pillars of Light, and work on projects like Embrace Life, the YouTube seatbelt PSA and the Chinese OPPO Mobile Campaign, starring Leonardo DiCaprio.

 PRO affiliation: Buma/Stemra